Skills and Capability5.2 Innovation Capability

-Researchers and other R&D personnel constitute a vital input to R&D performance.
-In Australia, the number of R&D personnel in the business and higher education sectors have increased dramatically since the turn of the century, whereas the R&D personnel in the government sector has recorded a slight fall.
-Business sector R&D personnel increased almost two and a half fold from around 28,400 in 2000 to around 70,500 in 2015.
-The rise in the number of R&D personnel in the higher education sector was more modest, but still considerable (from 46,300 in 2000 to 78,000 in 2014).
-However, the number of R&D personnel in government fell in the same period from 18,200 to 14,700.
+Researchers and other R&D personnel constitute a vital input to R&D activity.
+In Australia, the number of R&D personnel in the business and higher education sectors have increased dramatically since the turn of the century, while their numbers in the government sector have declined over the same period.
+Business sector R&D personnel numbers increased roughly two and a half fold, from around 28,400 in 2000 to nearly 75,000 in 2017.
+The rise in R&D personnel numbers in the higher education sector was more modest, but still significant (from 46,300 in 2000 to 79,000 in 2016).
+However, the number of R&D personnel in government declined in the same period, from 18,200 to 14,800.
 Based on the OECD definition, R&D personnel include all persons employed directly in R&D activities, and comprises researchers, technicians and support staff.
 R&D personnel are represented in full-time equivalent units defined as the ratio of working hours actually spent on R&D during a specific reference period divided by the total number of hours worked in the same period by an individual or a group.
-In Australia, as well as in many other OECD countries, the business enterprise and higher education sectors are the main employers of R&D personnel.
+In Australia, as well as in many other OECD countries, the business enterprise and higher education sectors are the leading employers of R&D personnel.

-Evidence from Australian microdata suggests that innovative businesses are 4 to 8 per cent more likely to be exporters compared to businesses that do not innovate, while exporters are 7 to 10 per cent more likely to be innovators.
-Microdata evidence further suggests that more than one-third of Australian exporters are concentrated in just four industries: Mining, Manufacturing, Wholesale Trade and Information Media and Telecommunications.
-In 2014-15, more than two-thirds (69.7 per cent) of Australian businesses operating in international markets were innovative.
+Evidence from Australian microdata suggests that innovation-active businesses are 4 to 8 per cent more likely to be exporters compared to businesses that do not innovate, while exporters are 7 to 10 per cent more likely to be innovators.
+Microdata evidence further suggests that more than one-third of Australian exporters are concentrated in just four industries: Mining, Manufacturing, Wholesale trade and Information media and telecommunications.
+In 2016-17, 47.5 per cent of Australian businesses operating in international markets were innovative.
 This compares to the latest available OECD average of 58.3 per cent.
-The leaders in this field were Canada (88.1 per cent and 71.0 per cent, respectively.
-These estimates compare to the latest available OECD average of 54.4 per cent.
+The leaders in this field were Canada (88.1 per cent), Norway (82.3 per cent) and Switzerland (80.8 per cent).
+The data only relate to businesses pursuing product and/or process innovation.

 5.2.3 Australian exports with a revealed comparative advantage (RCA) index above two